What is an expense ratio and what’s a good one?

 How do expense ratios affect returns?

 When charged as a percentage, fees eat up a larger and larger amount of money as your portfolio balance grows.
 Imagine you have been investing for many years and now, your $10,000 portfolio has grown to $1 million.
 However, instead of paying a 0.30 percent fee, you are paying a 1 percent fee every year.
 That means your annual fee is $10,000 – the entire balance of your original portfolio.
+And that’s a recurring fee, year after year.

 Compare the above to an index fund with a 0.03 percent fee, which would result in a charge of $300 on your $1 million portfolio.
 Indeed, fees can greatly affect returns, so it’s important not to ignore them.